2025–26 Morehead State Eagles men's basketball team

-The 2025–26 Morehead State Eagles men's basketball team represents Morehead State University in the 2025–26 NCAA Division I men's basketball season.
-The Eagles are led by second-year head coach Jonathan Mattox and play their home games at Ellis Johnson Arena in Morehead, Kentucky as members of the Ohio Valley Conference (OVC).
+The 2025–26 Morehead State Eagles men's basketball team represented Morehead State University in the 2025–26 NCAA Division I men's basketball season.
+The Eagles were led by second-year head coach Jonathan Mattox and played their home games at Ellis Johnson Arena in Morehead, Kentucky as members of the Ohio Valley Conference (OVC).

 Previous season

 The Eagles finished the 2024–25 season 15–17, 10–10 in OVC play, to finish in a three-way tie for fifth place.
 In the OVC tournament, they were defeated by Lindenwood in the first round.

+Preseason

+On October 14, 2025, the OVC released their preseason polls.
+Morehead State was picked to finish fifth in the conference.